 Before your child is ready to take off, you must make sure that you have provided all the necessary stuff to your child.
 If you are in doubt about what to do before the flight, here are some tips from the Delta minor policy you must follow for a safe and smooth journey for your child:

-• Bring a checked suitcase for larger items, which can be picked up after the flight.
+- Bring a checked suitcase for more oversized items, which can be picked up after the flight.

 Unaccompanied Minor Program Fee

-The fee for the unaccompanied minor program is $150 each way for up to 4 children.
-This Delta unaccompanied minor fee covers the services provided throughout the child’s travel day, including supervision and assistance.
+The cost of the unaccompanied minor program is $150 one way for up to 4 children.
+This is the Delta unaccompanied minor fee that covers all services offered to the child during the course of the child’s travel day, including supervision.

 Unaccompanied Minor Boarding & Takeoff

-• If the minor is connecting through another city, the child will be assisted by a Delta or business partner employee.
+- Children who have a connection via another city will be augmented by a Delta or business partner employee.

 1) What happens when my child is to board the plane?

 When it is time for your child to board the plane, a Delta Airlines employee will take them and introduce them to the flight attendant and cockpit crew.
-They will assist your child to his/her seat and familiarize you with the safety equipment.
+They will assist your child in getting to their seat and familiarize you with the safety equipment.

 2) Where can I assist my child during the flight?